 Though 5.6% of the US population is of Asian descent, Asian Americans account for the aforementioned 4.3% of the psychology workforce – with a total of 3,576 Asian and Asian-American psychologists.

-There are additional Asian, Asian-American, and Pacific Islander social workers, counselors, and psychiatrists.
+(Note: This only accounts for psychologists; there are additional Asian, Asian-American, and Pacific Islander social workers, counselors, and psychiatrists. )

 Unique concerns that Asian-American therapists can help clients with

 While Asian Americans experience mental health challenges as any other demographic, therapists in the field also identify potential causes of additional stress.
 These include:

 How to find Asian and Asian-American therapists near you